 If your ear eczema has popped up suddenly, consider whether you’re been in contact with any of these common irritants or allergens.

-Harsh skincare and hygiene products that contain fragrances, dyes, or drying alcohols can exacerbate the symptoms of eczema.
+Harsh skincare and hygiene products that contain fragrances, dyes, or drying alcohols can exacerbate the symptoms of ear eczema.
 It’s important to not only use soaps, detergents, moisturizers, and cosmetics formulated with sensitive skin in mind — but also use a gentle shampoo, conditioner, and other hair care products, as they run off the hair and over the ears.
-Look for products labeled “hypoallergenic,” “fragrance-free,” or “for sensitive skin.”
+Look for products for eczema-prone skin, particularly those labeled “hypoallergenic” and “fragrance-free.”

-Tweaking everything from your hygiene practices to what you wear outside in the cold may help you to alleviate some of your pesky ear eczema symptoms.
+Tweaking everything from your hygiene practices to what you wear outside in the cold may be helpful in managing your ear eczema.

 Wear a warm covering over your ears when you are out in cold weather.

-It’s best to contact your primary healthcare provider or a board-certified dermatologist as soon as you notice eczema-like symptoms.
+Contact your primary healthcare provider or a board-certified dermatologist as soon as you notice eczema-like symptoms, or if lifestyle adjustments aren't helping with your ear eczema.
 That way the provider can diagnose which form of eczema you may be experiencing.
-Having the proper diagnosis will ensure you’re receiving proper treatment.
+Having the proper diagnosis ensures you’ll receive the right form of treatment.

-Typically, your doctor can diagnose ear eczema after a simple physical exam.
-They may perform additional test to alleviate any doubt, which may include:
+Typically, your doctor can diagnose ear eczema after a simple physical exam, but they may perform additional tests to alleviate doubt.
+These may include: